 Zachary Police continues search for missing woman

-ZACHARY - The Zachary Police Department is searching for a woman who was last seen in Zachary.
+ZACHARY - The Zachary Police Department is searching for a woman who was last seen in Zachary more than a year ago.

 Madison Re'nea Allen is a 32-year-old white woman who is described as 5-foot-2 and 115 pounds.
 She has tattoos on both wrists, tattoos of angel wings on her back and a baby footprint tattoo on her thigh.